Setting Up a MedusaJS Project with Coolify

 Local Testing

-Once the databases and the Medusa server are set up, you can test the Medusa project locally.
-Ensure all configurations in the medusa-config.js
+Once the databases and the Medusa server are set up, we can test the Medusa project locally.
+Make sure all configurations in medusa-config.js are correct, then start the Medusa server with one of the following commands:

 yarn start